Stop the Execution of Alan Miller in Alabama

 2. Mr. Miller was mentally ill at the time of the crime, suffering from delusional disorder which should have made him ineligible for the death penalty.

-We are concerned that while the vast majority of states with capital punishment continue on a downward trend of executions, Alabama has continued to go against trend by carrying on with scheduling execution dates.
+We are further concerned that while the vast majority of states with capital punishment continue on a downward trend of executions, Alabama has continued to go against trend by carrying on with scheduling execution dates.
 We are especially troubled that Alabama is failing to reveal the expiration date of your execution drugs or the source of the drugs.

 Alabama ought to delay all executions to allow for a thorough study of its capital punishment process and consider the serious objections raised as to how it administers the death penalty.